Kenya-Rae/mani-and-me/README.md

 [Live Project can be viewed here.](https://mani-and-me-3a77440a82f2.herokuapp.com/)
 ![Logo](static/favicon.ico)

-Mani & Me is site that sells beautifully printed gifts for all.
-A heart-filled business that celebrates creativity, family, and the joy of personalisation.
+Mani & Me is a site that sells beautifully printed gifts for all: a heart-filled business that celebrates creativity, family, and the joy of personalisation.

 ## Table of Contents